Capsar/DL-GenISP/README.md

 <p float="left">
   <img src="data/results/ConvWB.jpg" width="25%" />
 </p>
+The ConvWB is applied first to the resized images.

 ##### ConvCC
 <p float="left">
   <img src="data/results/ConvCC.jpg" width="25%" />
 </p>
+The ConvCC is applied secondly to the resized images.

 After ConvWB and ConvCC, it is passed to a non-linear image enhancement by a shallow ConvNet, which are also a sequence of two convolutions, where there are Instance normalizations and a Leaky Rectified Linear Unit in between.